X

 Western Style Gardens

-They are independent of the buildings, but stand on its own and geometric patterns by conscious manipulation, create artificial order, which reminds us of the power of the human.
+They are independent of the buildings, but stand on their own, and geometric patterns, by conscious manipulation, create artificial order, which reminds us of the power of the human.

 Japanese Style Gardens

-On the contrary, the Japanese style garden has its base on mother nature and keep in harmony with nature, yet to consciously manipulate them to create the ideal garden.
+On the contrary, the Japanese style garden is based on mother nature and keeps in harmony with nature, yet consciously manipulates it to create the ideal garden.

 They find beauty in asymmetry.
-Either in two-dimensional or three-dimensional relations, place materials to make a scalene triangle.
-This method is seen in “Kado” (Japanese Flower Arrangement) as well.
+Place materials in two-dimensional or three-dimensional relations to make a scalene triangle.
+This method is also seen in “Kado” (Japanese Flower Arrangement).

 Ikebana: Styles of Japanese Flower Arrangement “Kado”

-What we have to consider in terms of creating Japanese garden is you have to take care of them often.
-Especially in summer, you may have a hard time getting rid of unwanted grasses.
+What we have to consider in terms of creating Japanese gardens is you have to take care of them often.
+Especially in summer, you may have difficulty getting rid of unwanted grasses.

-However, that can be a positive point that you can co-relate to your garden and the more you take care of them, the better your garden responds to you.
+However, that can be a positive point that you can relate to your garden, and the more you take care of them, the better your garden responds to you.

 Japanese Garden Pictures for Your Inspiration